Visitors are warmly welcomed at a Quantum home. Our current guidance regarding visiting with current Covid protocols is on our Covid FAQ page.

 Here are some ideas to help you to make the most of your visits with your relative or friend, particularly those with dementia:

-- Take the person for a walk, read something to them, play music together, or visit at mealtimes.
+- Take them for a walk, read something to them, play music together, or visit at mealtimes.

 - Bring favourite foods or sweets for the person to enjoy.

 - Compile a memory book of past events – newspaper cuttings, photographs (particularly of special occasions) and reminisce together.

 - Show picture books of previous hobbies or jobs, e.g. gardens, flowers, buildings, trains, paintings.

 - Read out letters from family and friends.

 - Take a good friend to help share conversation.

 - Celebrate special events such as birthdays, Easter and Christmas, by taking a cake.

 - When the conversation becomes difficult, gently massage the person's hands.

 - Remember that a person living with dementia may see life very differently to you, so try not to get into disagreements about reality.